Anabaptist–Jewish relations: Anabaptist–Israeli relations

-In 2011, a group of Anabaptists from Amish and Mennonite backgrounds travelled to Israel in order to seek reconciliation between Anabaptists and Jews.
-The Anabapist group travelled to Israel in order to repent and ask for forgiveness for Anabaptist antisemitism, neglect for Jewish suffering, and indifference to the Holocaust.
+In 2011, a group of Anabaptists from Amish and Mennonite backgrounds travelled to Israel to seek reconciliation between Anabaptists and Jews.
+The Anabaptist group traveled to Israel to repent and ask for forgiveness for Anabaptist antisemitism, neglect of Jewish suffering, and indifference to the Holocaust.
 There was no written response to World War II or the Holocaust from the Mennonite Church in America, which the Anabaptist group referred to as a "sin of neglect."
 The group adhered to an Anabaptist version of Christian Zionism.
-In a prepared written statement, the group wrote:On this day, we, representing Anabaptist people, humble ourselves and seek your forgiveness for our collective sin of pride and selfishness by ignoring the plight of the Jewish people and the nation of Israel.Bishop Ben Girod, the leader of the reconciliation mission, has stated that Anabaptists should embrace "biblical Zionism", that Israel has a right to defend itself despite the Anabaptist tradition of pacifism, and that liberal pro-Palestinian Anabaptists "deny the Jews" and display "arrogant support for the terrorists."
+In a prepared written statement, the group wrote:On this day, we, representing Anabaptist people, humble ourselves and seek your forgiveness for our collective sin of pride and selfishness by ignoring the plight of the Jewish people and the nation of Israel.Bishop Ben Girod, the leader of the reconciliation mission, has stated that Anabaptists should embrace "biblical Zionism," that Israel has a right to defend itself despite the Anabaptist tradition of pacifism, and that liberal, pro-Palestinian Anabaptists "deny the Jews" and display "arrogant support for the terrorists."

 Due to lobbying from Palestinian Christians, particularly Kairos Palestine, the Mennonite Church USA issued a resolution to divest from its holdings in companies that benefit from the Israeli occupation of the West Bank in solidarity with Palestinian Christians and others living under Israeli occupation.
 The resolution that divested from Israel also condemned antisemitism, called for greater Anabaptist-Jewish interfaith cooperation, and critically examined the church's role in the Holocaust.
-The resolution had previously been rejected due to the Church's fear of being accused of antisemitism.
-Mat Staver, an Evangelical founder and chairman of the Liberty Counsel and president of Christians in Defense of Israel, criticized the decision as confusing, contradictory, and antisemitic, and accused the Mennonite Church USA of desiring to "destroy Israel".
+The resolution had previously been rejected due to the church's fear of being accused of antisemitism.
+Mat Staver, an Evangelical founder and chairman of the Liberty Counsel and president of Christians in Defense of Israel, criticized the decision as confusing, contradictory, and antisemitic and accused the Mennonite Church USA of desiring to "destroy Israel".

 Anabaptist–Jewish interfaith families

 Lisa Schirch, a faculty member of Eastern Mennonite University, has written about being in an interfaith marriage and raising her children both Jewish and Mennonite.
-Schirch knows of 15 other Jewish-Mennonite interfaith homes.
+Schirch knows of 15 other Jewish–Mennonite interfaith homes.